7 Best Chest Workout Machines (Best Exercises, Muscle Worked)

 2. As you contract the chest muscles, push down on the handles, lowering your body towards the floor.

-3. At the bottom of the movement, focus on keeping a little bend in your arms to keep tension on the chest muscles.
+3. At the bottom of the movement, focus on keeping your arms slightly bent to keep tension on the chest muscles.

 4. Slowly push back up, squeezing the chest muscles.